moltenform/scite-files/files/translations.md

 <a name="how_to_install_translation_win"></a>
 ### How to install a translation (Windows)

-* The name of the file must be locale.properties and must be placed in the same directory as SciTEGlobal.properties, for example,

 * Right-click one of the links and choose "Save link as..." or "Save target as..."

     * ![Screenshot right-click link](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_win_right.png)